olebole/irafdoc/doc/imutil.sections.rst

   and explicit use of the .imh extension.
   </p>
   <p>
-  3. Create a new list of image names by adding the suffix <tt>"new"</tt>:
+  3. Create a new list of image names by adding the suffix <span style="font-family: monospace;">"new"</span>:
   </p>
   <pre>
   	cl&gt; sections jan18???//new